jbatnozic/hobgoblin-engine/Engine/README.md

 It is written in C++17 and uses [SFML](https://www.sfml-dev.org/) as the core for many of its features.

 ### Modules:
-Hobgoblin provides its features across several mutually independent (with two exceptions) modules:
+Hobgoblin provides its features across several mutually independent (with two exceptions) components:

  - **ChipmunkPhysics:** [A C-based physics engine](https://chipmunk-physics.net/) not written by me but only embedded within Hobgoblin, with some type-safety extensions included.